 Being one of the most well developed and oldest of the music streaming services, Spotify is really easy to use.
-When you set up an account for the first time you select a handful of artists that you like and Spotify gets to work.
+When you set up an account for the first time you select a handful of artists that you like, and Spotify gets to work.
 Its powerful algorithms present you with personal mixes that Spotify thinks you will like.
 They are pretty much spot on and the more you use Spotify, the more it suggests.
-The mobile app is clear and its easy to select music, create personal playlists and download to your device just in case you have no data or are in an area without data signal (rare these days but still can happen).
+The mobile app is clear and it is easy to select music, create personal playlists and download to your device just in case you have no data or are in an area without data signal (rare these days but still can happen).
 Spotify also has a ‘Spotify Connect’ feature.
 This is an app that is available on smart devices such as TVs and smart speakers.
-Once the mobile app sees the device, you press an icon on screen and Spotify then connects to the device and starts playing via wifi.
+Once the mobile app sees the device, you press an icon on screen and Spotify then connects to the device and starts playing via Wi-Fi.
 I was particularity impressed that on the LG TV, not only did I get album artwork, but Spotify connect also displayed interesting artist facts and information.

 I also used Spotify in the car connected via Android Auto and it worked flawlessly.
-Using the google voice operation, I was able to play playlists, albums, artists and podcasts.
+Using the google voice operation, I was able to play playlists, albums, artists, and podcasts.

 One final thought is that I have never been unable to find a song, its large database of tracks that seems to be updated all the time is fantastic.

 Now reading the list of the good points you may think there are no bad ones and… unfortunately there are a few niggles.